Student writing

 Text linking between paragraphs

 Make clear paragraph divisions.
 The rule of thumb is that each paragraph deals with one idea and contains a core meaning.
 Mark paragraph breaks with an empty line, with a flush left margin.
 Long paragraphs make the text difficult to read, whereas short paragraphs make it choppy.
-Do not write more than approximately ten lines in a paragraph; single lines should be appended to the preceding or following paragraph.
+Avoid writing more than ten lines in a paragraph, and if you have single lines, you should combine them with the previous or following paragraph.

 Each new main idea constitutes a new paragraph.
 A paragraph therefore contains a main idea which you develop, justify and exemplify.
 The main idea is also called the core sentence.
 The main idea does not have to come first.
-You can end the paragraph with it: hence, in conclusion, thus.
+You can end the paragraph with it, using words like hence, in conclusion, thus.

 Remember that the reader cannot read your thoughts!
-Each paragraph should be readable and understandable without having to read the title or the previous paragraph.
-This means that you need to repeat the key words to make it clear what you are getting at.
+Each paragraph should be readable and understandable without having read the title or the previous paragraph.
+This means that you need to repeat the key words to make it clear what you are referring to.

 Every time you write information that is taken from elsewhere, there should be a source reference after that sentence or paragraph.
 If a paragraph consists solely of your own reasoning, you don't need a source reference.